 The purpose of a job description is to clearly state exactly what a person in that role does.
 Furthermore, it should convey as much as possible about the actual experience of working in the role.
-Thus, a crucial element of a job description is a section titled “Working Conditions and Physical Demands”.
+Thus, a crucial element of ADA compliant job descriptions is a section titled “Working Conditions and Physical Demands”.

 The working conditions of a job are conditions that a person encounters or is exposed to during the course of performing the job.
 Examples could be exposure to hazardous materials or exposure to various weather conditions.
 The physical demands of a job are the demands that any person in the role should be able to meet in order to perform the job successfully, and should be directly related to the functions listed in the “Essential Functions” section of the job description.